alexnathanson/solar-protocol/development-environment.md

 Scripts the require API keys (not currently set up to work in a local dev environment):
 * clientPostIP.py
 * solarProtocol.py

+Static example data for these scripts lives in the dev-data directory.
+Data/files created from these scripts is saved to the dev-data/temp directory and is ignored from the repo.

+Note that Cairo is required for viz.py and this is notoriously difficult to install on Windows.

 ## Creating and activating the virtual environment